 How many people are working in the garment factory?

-It has following applicability:
+It has the following applicability:

-About other things, you need to keep in mind:
+Regarding other things, you need to keep in mind:

-Safety- Enough safety provision should be there
+Safety - Enough safety provisions should be there.

-Annual Leave with wages etc.- 1 leave for every 20 days worked
+Annual Leave with wages, etc. - 1 leave for every 20 days worked.

 From India, Mumbai